Naperville Medical Malpractice Lawyer

-Edward Hospital is one of the most respected hospitals in the area and is designated by the state as a level two trauma center, level three perinatal care facility and pediatric critical care center capable of providing emergency care for children and adults.
+Edward Hospital is one of the most respected hospitals in the area.
+It is designated by the state as a level two trauma center, a level three perinatal care facility, and a pediatric critical care center capable of providing emergency care for children and adults.

 3815 Highland Avenue

 Good Samaritan is a level-one trauma center offering level-three perinatal and emergency pediatric care.
 Its inpatient insurance mix is almost equally divided between private insurance and Medicare payments, and its readmission and mortality rates are slightly higher than Edward Hospital's rates.